What is the definition of a Broker?

-In certain industries, they are being used very extensively, example the stock brokering and property buy/sell brokering.
-In certain county like Australia and the United States, most of the mortgage loans are brokered through a Mortgage / Loans broker.
+In certain industries, they are being used very extensively, for example in insurance brokering, stock brokering and property buy sell transactions.
+In certain countries like in Australia and the US, many of the mortgages and home loans are also brokered through a broker.

 What is a Mortgage Broker?

 Now that we have covered the basic definition of a broker, I suppose everyone can come up with a good guess on what mortgage brokers are.

 A mortgage broker basically helps to broker mortgages between lenders and borrowers and provides advice, guidance, compare options and source best quotes & solutions for their customers.
 A mortgage broker does not fund the loans.
 The loans are ultimately under-written, provided and managed by the lenders/banks/FIs.

 There are some "mortgage brokers" that only front an online portal website, merely acting as an enquiry collection centre and simply forwarding out all requests to all lenders.
 Customers often then end up getting more than 20 calls from multiple lenders & bankers calling them to request for information and customers repeating themselves over and over again.

 At Mortgage Supermart, you would be rest assured that a dedicated broker will contact and attend to your enquiry, first understanding your needs, priorities and objectives and presenting you with suitable quotes/options/solutions for your consideration.